 - a.
 Non-consensual sexual contact:

 - i. any intentional sexual touching,

 - ii. however slight,

 - iii. with any object or body part,

-- iv. by a man or a woman upon a man or a woman,
+- iv. by any person upon any other person,

 - v. without consent.

 - b.
 Non-consensual sexual intercourse:

 - i. any sexual intercourse (anal, oral, or vaginal),

 - ii. however slight,

 - iii. with any object or body part,

-- iv. by a man or woman upon a man or a woman,
+- iv. by any person upon any other person,

 - v. without consent.

 - c.
 Forced sexual intercourse:

 - i. any unwilling or non-consensual sexual intercourse (anal, oral or vaginal),

 - ii. however slight,

 - iii. with any object or body part,

 - iv. that is committed either by force, threat, intimidation, or through exploitation of another's mental or physical condition.

 - d.
 Sexual Exploitation: